NZ'S PVC Recycling Scheme

 The industry scheme is still in the early stages with the participating companies eager to take more material from those looking for a solution for plastic pipe waste.

-Anyone wanting to recycle bulk PVC or PE plastic pipe that is relatively clean, can contact the following to find out more:
+Anyone wanting to recycle bulk PVC or PE plastic pipe that is relatively clean, can contact the following companies who are undertaking the recycling scheme to find out more: